 This information will help you care for your wound after your excision in the Gastric Mixed Tumor Service.

-Your excision site may be covered with Steri-Strips® (thin strips of paper tape) or Dermabond® (surgical glue).
+- Your would site may be covered with Steri-StripsTM (thin strips of paper tape) or Dermabond® (surgical glue).

-- If your excision site is covered with Steri-Strips®, leave them on until they fall off on their own.
+- If your wound is covered with Steri-Strips, leave them on until they fall off on their own.
 If the strips have not come off after 10 days, you may gently remove them.

-- If your excision site is covered with Dermabond®, do not remove the glue.
-The Dermabond® will peel off on its own.
+- If your wound is covered with Dermabond, do not remove the glue.
+The Dermabond will peel off on its own.

-You may notice slight oozing from your excision site a few hours after you procedure.
+- You may notice slight oozing from your wound a few hours after you procedure.
 This is common and not a serious problem.
 Apply gentle pressure on the site for 5 minutes and change the dressing if it is soaked.

 Unless told otherwise by your doctor, do not:

-- Put any creams, ointments, or lotions on your excision site.
+- Put any creams, ointments, or lotions on your wound.

-- Cover your excision site with a dressing or a bandage, unless your clothes irritate it.
+- Cover your wound with a dressing or a bandage, unless your clothes irritate it.

-- Apply hot or cold packs to your excision site
+- Apply hot or cold packs to your wound.

 Some stitches do not need to be removed because your body will absorb them.
 Stitches that cannot be absorbed by your body will be removed by your doctor after your site has healed.
 Your nurse will let you know which type of stitches you have.

 You may have pain after your procedure.
-To treat your discomfort, you may take over-the-counter medication such as acetaminophen (Tylenol®) or ibuprofen (Advil®).
+To relieve your pain, take over-the-counter medication such as acetaminophen (Tylenol®) or ibuprofen (Advil®).

-If you are given pain medication, take it as instructed by your doctor.
+If you are given prescription pain medication, take it as instructed by your doctor.

 You can resume most activities right after your procedure, but below are some exceptions.

-- Do not lift objects heavier than 5 pounds until your doctor says it is safe.
+- Do not lift objects heavier than 5 pounds (2.3 kilograms) until your doctor says it is safe.

-- Your doctors and nurses will give you instructions on what exercises and movements you can do while your excision site is healing.
+- Your doctors and nurses will give you instructions on what exercises and movements you can do while your wound is healing.
 Check with your doctor or nurse before starting any gym activity, such as running, jogging, or lifting weights.

-If your excision site is above your neck, sleep with the head of your bed raised 45 degrees for the first 10 days after your procedure.
+If your wound is above your neck, sleep with the head of your bed raised 45 degrees for the first 10 days after your procedure.
 You can do this by sleeping with 2 pillows under your head.

 Call Your Doctor or Nurse if You Have: